Versioned Nodes Technical Introduction

 The Programming Interface

-Most programs should not interact with the various formats of nodes that go on the wire or are stored to disk.
+Most programs should not need to interact with the various exchange formats of nodes that go on the wire or are stored to disk.
 Instead, they interact with the decrypted and normalized nodes presented in the previous section.

 Again, this lays out the basic paradigm, and makes some recommendations, and is not intended to be a formal specification.